-Adair Flowers is a fifth-generation Atlanta native whose parents are both ordained Presbyterian ministers, now retired.
+Adair Rains Flowers is a fifth-generation Atlanta native whose parents are both ordained Presbyterian ministers, now retired.
 Adair graduated from LaGrange College and is an alumna of Up With People.
-She has held positions at Peachtree Presbyterian Church/The Bill Maness Outreach Center, and Haverty Hollow, Inc. Adair and her husband, Brian, have lived in Smyrna for 20 years with their two children, a son in the CCCEPA Magnet program at Pebblebrook High School and a daughter who attends SCAD in Savannah.
-The Flowers family attends Smyrna First United Methodist Church and are active parents in God's Light Youth Choir.
-She and her husband are also members of Smyrna Village Players and volunteer with the CCCEPA patrons' association.
-She is excited to put her experience in early childhood education and non-profit administration to good use in our Christ-centered educational setting.
+She has held positions at Peachtree Presbyterian Church, The Bill Maness Outreach Center, and Haverty Hollow, Inc. She and her husband, Brian, have lived in Smyrna for over 20 years.
+They have two children, a son attending Texas State University and a daughter who finishing up at SCAD in Savannah.
+The Flowers family attends Smyrna First United Methodist Church.

-Alexis Booth will teach art to all grades at CCS beginning in 2018-2019.
+teaches art to all grades at CCS and joined the school in 2018-2019.
 She has a Bachelor of Arts in Art History from the University of Florida.
-For the past 13 years, she has taught art to 3rd-12th graders at a classical Christian school in Cary, North Carolina and earned permanent certification through the Association of Classical Christian Schools.
+For the past 13 years, she has taught art to 3rd - 12th graders at a classical Christian school in Cary, North Carolina and earned permanent certification through the Association of Classical Christian Schools.
 Mrs. Booth is passionate about training students to see art as a learned skill.
 She and her husband have two children attending college, and four cats.
 She can be found on Saturdays in the fall watching SEC football.

-Paris Garrett has taught K4 and K5 at Covenant before moving into the 1st grade classroom for 2018-2019.
+has taught K4 and K5 at Covenant before moving into the 1st grade classroom for 2018-2020.
+For the upcoming 2020-2021 year she will be teaching 2nd grade.
 Her daughter, Iris, attended Covenant from 1994-2004 as a student from K-4 through eighth grade.
 Paris attended both Ohio State University where she majored in Communications and the University of Phoenix studying Education.
 She is presently working on a Bachelor of Arts in Early Elementary education.
 She is GACE (Georgia Assessment for the Certification of Educators) as a child development associate, as well as a Gesell Developmental Observation Examiner.
 When she is not at work, Paris continues to educate children in phonics and reading; however, she has always enjoyed relaxing, spending time with family and her dog, Paco, reading, shopping, and staying up on current events.